Here's Why 3M Is Poised To Outperform

 Now, let’s dig a little deeper to find out how 3M is gearing up to improve its overall performance and why investors should care for it.

 3M plans to focus on the three major areas namely business transformation, portfolio management and investment in innovation.
-Quite recently, the company completed the divesture of its electronic monitoring business to private equity advisory firm Apax Partners for $200m.
+Quite recently, the company completed the divestiture of its electronic monitoring business to private equity advisory firm Apax Partners for $200m.
 The management decided to sell off the electronic monitoring business to focus on the evolving requirements of the transportation safety and mobility businesses.
 Over the years, 3M has switched to a leaner operating structure by trimming its non-core assets to improve customer relevance, productivity and speed.

 In addition, 3M is standardizing its global business processes through a new ERP (enterprise resource planning) system, which is expected to result in $500m to $700m in annual operational savings by 2020, and an additional $500m decline in working capital.
 At the same time, the company continues to make significant investments in capital expenditures and research & development to develop new innovative products and solutions as 3M aims to embrace a prudent capital structure and increased capital deployment strategy.
 Such focused actions are expected to maintain growth momentum.